 - Cloud: The term cloud describes a cluster of pinpoints or crystals found near each other.
 Cloud inclusions can sometimes compromise a diamond’s appearance resulting in a hazy look that negatively reflects light.

-- Feather: Depending upon the viewing angle, a feather inclusion can appear transparent or almost invisible.
-However, once the diamond catches the light, a small white crack or fracture is revealed.
+- Feather: Do you notice small inclusions?
+Depending upon the viewing angle, a feather inclusion can appear transparent or almost invisible.
+However, once the natural or lab diamond catches the light, a small white crack or fracture is revealed.
 Feather inclusions can cause durability issues and should generally be avoided.

-- Graining: Appearing as faint lines or streaks, graining is caused by irregular crystal growth and is milky or hazy in appearance.
+- Graining: Are you seeing a slight inclusion?
+Appearing as faint lines or streaks, graining is caused by irregular crystal growth and is milky or hazy in appearance.

 - Indented Natural: Indented natural inclusions occur when an area of the rough diamond’s surface dips below the polished diamond’s surface.
 This inclusion is typically found near the girdle.